gheorghebg11/Shell/README.md

 Recognizing shell gas stations

 TODO:
-- If you are tuning a pretrained model, you’ll want to use Normalize to set mean and std.
+- compare a model trained by me with a pretrained model in which I just fine-tune the classifier.
+If you are tuning a pretrained model, you’ll want to use Normalize to set mean and std.
 IN ALBUMENTATION
-- compare a model trained by me with a pretrained model in which I just fine-tune the classifier
 - add dropout ?
 MOre generally play with other models
-- Enlarge the data set!
+- Enlarge the data set! --> add more categories
 - hyperparam tuning : batch_size, factorreduceLR, LR, architecture,
 - save tensorboard somehow (it resets after each fold) - can ask if I want to continue